lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/distributed_training.md

 srun python your_program.py
 ```

-Do not forget to specify the total number of tasks `-n` and the number of tasks per node `--ntasks-per-node` which must match the number of GPUs per node.
+Do not forget to specify the total number of tasks `--ntasks` and the number of tasks per node
+`--ntasks-per-node` which must match the number of GPUs per node.